sylefeb/Silice/learn-silice/AlgoInOuts.md

 ## Timings
 <a href="#timings"></a>

 Here we discuss the different between using the `<:` and `<::` binding operators as well as using `output` and `output!` in an algorithm.
 Both relate to when the parent and instantiated algorithm see the changes in inputs and outputs.
-This has important implications for keeping things in sync, and also impact the generated circuit depth (critical path and max frequency).
+This has important implications for keeping things in sync (latencies), and in terms of the generated circuit depth (critical path and max frequency).

-To illustrate, let us use a simple example case:
+To illustrate this, let us use a simple example case.
+In the design below, the algorithm `Algo` always copies its input to its output.
+Since the algorithm uses an `always` block it does not have to be called or started.
+In `main`, we create a cycle counter, bind it as input to an instance of `Algo` and display at every cycle the value of `value`.

 ```c
 algorithm Algo(